molecularmodelinglab/plantain/README.md

 # e2ebind (name in progress)

+## Dependencies

+In addition to pip installing the requirements, you'll need to install torch, dgl, and rdkit.

+## Running

 To use this first, first make sure you've downloaded the [BigBind dataset](https://drive.google.com/file/d/15D6kQZM0FQ2pgpMGJK-5P9T12ZRjBjXS/view?usp=sharing).

 Now create a file `configs/local.yaml`.
 This contains all the configuration that should differ per-computer.
 Add in this information: